cms-opendata-workshop/workshop2021-lesson-virtualmachine/_episodes/04-validation.md

 The virtual machine we just installed provides CMS computing environment to be used with the 2011 and 2012 CMS open data.
 The virtual machine is based on the [CernVM](https://cernvm.cern.ch/) and uses Scientific Linux CERN.
 As it was mentioned before, it comes equipped with the [ROOT](http://root.cern.ch/) framework and [CMSSW](http://cms-sw.github.io/).

 An important feature of the VM is the availability of the [CernVM File System](https://cernvm.cern.ch/fs/).
 Thanks to the cvmfs client installed, the VM gets the CMS software (CMSSW) from the shared `/cvmfs/cms.cern.ch` area (physically at CERN but mounted locally) and the jobs, running on the CMS open data VM, read the conditions data from `/cvmfs/cms-opendata-conddb.cern.ch`.
-Certain kind of information, like the trigger prescales, need access to these conditions data.
-Access to the data itself is through [XRootD](https://xrootd.slac.stanford.edu/).
+Certain kind of information, like the trigger prescales, needs access to these conditions data.
+Access to the data itself uses the [XRootD](https://xrootd.slac.stanford.edu/) protocol.

 The VM has a 40G virtual hard disk and a 20G cvmfs cache, which is large enough for condition data for full event range for 2012 data (see the [CMS guide to the condition database](http://opendata.cern.ch/record/252) for further details).
 It has an embedded Scientific Linux CERN 6 (slc6) shell, where all CMS software specific commands should be executed.
 Additionally, it has a CERN Scientific Linux CERN 7 (slc7) shell, which can be used in the same session.